-Clive gave his first public performance at the age of eight as a very nervous, and partly hidden, harmonica player but he has been performing in full view at folk clubs and festivals for more than twenty years now.
+Clive gave his first public performance at the age of eight as a very nervous, and partly hidden, harmonica player but he has been performing in full view at folk clubs and festivals for more than twenty-five years now.
 He is particularly fond of English traditional songs and shanties but also sings contemporary pieces written in the traditional vein.
 He has performed at venues in most parts of England with occasional excursions into Scotland and Wales as well as in Holland, Ireland, New Zealand and the USA.

 Clive also sings as a member of The Laners, whose website is here and as one half of Tom Perry & Clive Brooks whose website is here.
-He made his first CD as half of another a cappella duo in 2005 and has provided chorus/backing vocals and/or musical accompaniment on half-a-dozen CDs for other performers.
+He made his first CD as half of another a cappella duo in 2005 and has provided chorus/backing vocals and/or instrumental accompaniment on half-a-dozen CDs for other performers.
 As well as singing both solo and in various groupings, he has played for two groups of Appalachian dancers and a Morris side and was also a member of a well-established ceilidh band.

 In the last few years Des has sung with Ninepenny Marl (four-part harmony) and now with Thrup’nny Bits (three-part harmony), whose website is here, as well as with Sharp as Razors.
 While he has always wanted to learn a musical instrument this skill has sadly eluded him.
 Thus his singing has always been unaccomplished and Acapulco (one MC once introduced him as one of the best unaccomplished singers in Warwickshire while another club organiser introduced Ninepenny Marl as Acapulco).